charlin90/ggplotAgent/backend/README.md

-# ggplot2agent API
+# ggplotAgent API

-This is a FastAPI wrapper for the `ggplot2agent`, a self-debugging multi-modal agent for robust and reproducible scientific visualization.
+This is a FastAPI wrapper for the `ggplotAgent`, a self-debugging multi-modal agent for robust and reproducible scientific visualization.

 ## Setup